 Part 2 of Our 3-Part Blog Series on Collateral Protection Insurance

-At State National, we have specialized in loan tracking and portfolio protection insurance for nearly 50 years.
+At State National, we have specialized in loan tracking and portfolio protection insurance for more than 50 years.
 To us, the ins and outs of collateral protection are second nature — but others may be somewhat unsure of exactly what it is, how it works, and how different portfolio protection methods compare.

 So, we’ve created a 3-part blog series to explain some of the nuances.
 In Part 1, What is Collateral Protection Insurance (CPI) — and Do You Need It? we shared a simple definition of what collateral protection insurance (CPI) is and what it does.
-Here in Part 2, we compare CPI with two other portfolio protection methods: Self-insurance and blanket coverage.
+Here in Part 2, we compare CPI with two other portfolio protection methods: Self-Insurance and Blanket coverage.

 Every financial institution has unique needs.
 It is important to take a holistic approach when exploring risk mitigation options.
 The key questions to ask yourself when deciding on how to manage risk in your loan portfolio are: